fhellwig/pkglogger/README.md

 ## Log Name

 The log name is used in log entries so that the origin of the message can be determined.
 The log name is set when creating a log object.
-The required way of creating a log object is by passing the `parent` value to the `pkglogger([parent])` function.
-If you do not pass in a parent module instace, `module.parent` is used as the parent module.
+The required way of creating a log object is by passing the `parent` value to the `pkglogger(parent)` function.

 ```javascript
 var log = pkglogger(module);